Cniva: Invasion of Moesia

-Battle of Abrittus
+Battle of Abritus

 Probably in July or August of 251, the Roman army engaged the "Scythians" under Cniva near Abritus.
 The strengths of the belligerent forces are unknown, but we know that Cniva divided his forces into three units, with one of these parts concealed behind a swamp.
 It seems that Cniva was a skilled tactician and that he was very familiar with the surrounding terrain.
 Jordanes and Aurelius Victor claim that Herennius Etruscus was killed by an arrow during a skirmish before the outset of the battle and that his father addressed his soldiers as if the loss of his son did not matter.
 He allegedly said, "Let no one mourn.
 The death of one soldier is not a great loss to the Republic".
 However, other sources state that Herennius died with his father.

 Terms of peace

 After the battle, the new emperor, Trebonianus Gallus, let Cniva leave with his spoils, and aided the Goths' departure.
 He even promised to pay a tribute to Cniva in order to keep him from invading the empire again.